• Skip to main content

 • Are they attached to any scandals?

-You’ll want to consider how your audience will react to factors such as the image of the sport or industry tied to an athlete or endorser too.
+You’ll also want to consider how your audience will react to factors such as the image of the sport or industry tied to an athlete or endorser.

-For example, if your audience is into golf and not into car-racing, obviously it would be more effective to pick a pro-golfer than a race-car driver.
+For example, if your audience is into golf and not car racing, picking a pro golfer would be more effective than a race-car driver.

 You’ll also want to consider the appearance of the celebrity endorsing your product or service and how your audience will react to him or her.